fast-aircraft-design/FAST-OAD/docs/documentation/custom_modules/add_submodels.rst

     oad.RegisterSubmodel.active_models["atom_counter.wing"] = None  # The empty string "" is also possible

-Then no computation will be done when the "atom_counter.wing" submodel will be called.
+Then nothing will be done when the "atom_counter.wing" submodel will be called.
 Of course, one has to correctly know which variables will be missing with such setting and what consequences it will have on the whole problem.

 From the configuration file, it can be done with: